haruue-net/srcproxy/README.md

       ],
     },
   ],
-  "timeout": "5m", // Connect & idle timeout of each TCP connection, accept strings like "5m", "300s", and integer number (for seconds) as other proxy application.
+  "timeout": "5m", // (Optional) Connect & idle timeout of each TCP connection, accept strings like "5m", "300s", and integer number (for seconds) as other proxy application.
-  "log_level": "info", // Log level, supports "info" and "error" }
+  "log_level": "info", // (Optional) Log level, supports "info" and "error" }
 ```